Land of the grizzlies

 A refuge for grizzly bears

-They still exist in the wilderness of the Toba Valley: a healthy grizzly population.
-As there is plenty to eat, a mother can give birth to 3-4 cubs in a year.
-The diverse vegetation of the river courses is on the table, and in late summer and fall the bears can gorge themselves on thousands of salmon for the winter.
-The root cavities of ancient giant trees are essential for their six-month hibernation, which can only be created by undisturbed natural processes.
+In the wilderness Toba Valley, they still exist: a healthy grizzly bear population.
+Since food is plentiful, a mother can give birth to 3–4 cubs in a single year.
+The diverse vegetation along the riverbanks provides their food, and in late summer and fall, the bears can feast on thousands of salmon to build up the fat reserves they need to survive the winter.
+The root cavities of ancient giant trees—formed solely by undisturbed natural processes—are essential for their six-month winter hibernation.